 i Nature of the insurance and reinsurance market

-Since May 2014, the number of active insurance companies incorporated in Turkey is 61, consisting of 37 non-life insurers, 19 life and pension insurers, four life insurers and one reinsurer.2 Reinsurance cover is mostly provided to Turkish insurance companies by foreign reinsurers.
+There are 62 active insurance companies incorporated in Turkey, consisting of 39 non-life insurers, 18 life and pension insurers, four life insurers and one reinsurer.2 Reinsurance cover is mostly provided to Turkish insurance companies by foreign reinsurers.

-The total of premiums collected in 2017 amounted to approximately 46.5 billion lira, indicating an increase by 14.9 per cent compared to the previous year.3 Of this aggregate value, approximately 39.7 billion lira were derived from non-life insurers,4 whereas approximately 6.8 billion lira were derived from life insurers.
-These values include the premiums collected from both inside and outside Turkey.
+The premiums collected in 2018 amounted to approximately 48.3 billion lira, an increase of 17.3 per cent compared with the previous year.3 Of this aggregate value, approximately 41.9 billion lira was derived from non-life insurers, whereas approximately 6.4 billion lira was derived from life insurers.4 These values include the premiums collected from both inside and outside Turkey.

-In recent years, foreign investors' interest has grown significantly with the stabilisation of the economy, the efforts to comply with EU laws and regulations, and the considerable insurance potential in Turkey.
-The foreign share in the insurance sector at the end of 2013 totalled 61.29 per cent of active insurance companies.6 Statistics reveal that 76 per cent of the reinsurance market is dominated by foreign reinsurance companies, whereas the remaining coverage is provided by one active reinsurance company established in Turkey.
+In recent years, foreign investors' interest has grown significantly with the stabilisation of the economy, the efforts to comply with the laws and regulations of the European Union, and the considerable insurance potential in Turkey.
+The foreign share in the insurance sector at the end of 2013 totalled 61.29 per cent of active insurance companies.7 Statistics reveal that 76 per cent of the reinsurance market is dominated by foreign reinsurance companies, whereas the remaining coverage is provided by one active reinsurance company established in Turkey.

-The premium to GDP ratio in Turkey is low, demonstrating potential for growth in the future years.8 It is also worth noting that the goal of the insurance sector is to generate up to 63 million lira in premiums by 2023.9 Despite growing awareness of insurance, the Turkish insurance market is still underpenetrated and there is still a significant lack of legal and practical experience, particularly with respect to various types of policies including but not limited to directors' and officers' liability insurance, infidelity, commercial crime and various aspects of complex policies such as all-risks construction and engineering policies.
+The premium to gross domestic product (GDP) ratio in Turkey is low, demonstrating potential for growth in the future.8 The ratio of gross premiums, which has increased by 19 per cent since 2012, constitutes only 1.5 per cent of GDP.9 The goal of the insurance sector is to generate up to 63 million lira in premiums by 2023.10 Despite growing awareness of insurance, the Turkish insurance market is still under-penetrated and there is a significant lack of legal and practical experience, particularly with respect to various types of policies, including directors' and officers' liability insurance, employee infidelity, commercial crime and various aspects of complex policies, such as all-risks construction and engineering policies.

 ii The legal landscape for insurance and reinsurance disputes

 In 2007, a voluntary insurance arbitration system was introduced.
-The total number of disputes settled by the Insurance Arbitration Commission reached 64,281 as of 31 December 2016.10 This amount has increased to 129,448 as of 31 December 2017.11 This dramatic increase over the past year clearly reveals that arbitration is becoming more popular.
-Traffic insurance and car insurance disputes accounted for approximately 95 per cent of the applications.12
+The total number of disputes settled by the Insurance Arbitration Commission reached 129,448 as at 31 December 2017,11 and 195,775 as at 30 September 2018.12 This dramatic and constant increase over the past years clearly reveals that arbitration is becoming more popular.
+Traffic insurance and car insurance disputes accounted for approximately 98 per cent of the applications.13

 i The insurance regulator

-The insurance regulatory agency in Turkey is the Insurance Undersecretariat of the Treasury (Undersecretariat).
+The insurance regulatory agency in Turkey is the Insurance Undersecretariat of the Treasury (the Undersecretariat).

 An insurance company in Turkey can only operate in the form of a joint-stock company or, in the case of mutual insurance funds, a cooperative company.
-Before incorporation, insurance companies must obtain approval from the Ministry of Customs and Trade.
-Insurance companies must apply to the Undersecretariat for licensing in each insurance licence class.
-Companies failing to apply for an insurance licence within one year of their incorporation will lose their right to use 'insurance' in their commercial names, as well as being subject to criminal and administrative penalties.
+Before incorporation, insurance companies must obtain approval from the authority.
+They must also apply to the Undersecretariat for licensing in each insurance licence class.
+Companies that fail to apply for an insurance licence within one year of their incorporation will lose their right to use 'insurance' in their commercial names, as well as being subject to criminal and administrative penalties.

 An insurance company is not allowed to be active in both the life and non-life insurance divisions or in any sector not related to insurance.